 - Successfully opposed motion to compel, opposed motion for default judgment, and vacated administrative default leading to favorable settlement for seller of used machine in wrongful death/product liability matter.

-- When engineering client had acted as an expert for developer’s counsel, only to be sued for subrogation by the same counsel acting for developer’s insurer, served a motion to disqualify opposing counsel leading to voluntarily withdrawal and favorable settlement.
+- When engineering client had acted as an expert for developer’s counsel, only to be sued for subrogation by the same counsel acting for developer’s insurer, served a motion to disqualify opposing counsel leading to voluntary withdrawal and favorable settlement.

 - Secured hundreds of judgments in favor of creditor clients in consumer debt matters, both original creditors and debt buyers, including over 400 conciliation court appearances and extensive summary judgment motion practice in courts across Minnesota.